Monfang/google-homepage/README.md

 4. Added the main elements to index.html incluing the logo, search bar with appropriate icons and buttons to search
 5. Added the navigation bar including a link to my GitHub
 6. Added the footer navigation
+7. Added code to make the site responsive for mobile and tablet